 Motivation

-Chung cites three sectors as the driving forces to adapt technology in the classroom: 1- nonprofit organization: Nonprofit and government organizations have proposed guidelines for using technology.
+government organizations have proposed guidelines for using technology.
 Some examples of this include the ISTE standards.
-This helps keep classrooms on track and regulated with others.
+This

 Classroom Technology Examples

-Chung provides some examples of forms of technology found in the classroom.
-Some examples of these include:
+Chung provides some examples of forms of technology found in

-• · Interactive Whiteboards: These are essentially a combination of classic whiteboards and projectors.
+- · Interactive Whiteboards: These are essentially a combination of classic whiteboards and projectors.
 They are often called SMART boards, because this is the most common commercial product.
 Helpful because the drawings on the board can be saved and posted later.

-• · Wikis: These are collaborative webpages, similar to Wikipedia.
+- · Wikis: These are collaborative webpages, similar to Wikipedia.
 These are similar to weblogs, but there are some differences.

-• · Multimedia publishing: podcasting and screencasting are examples of this.
+- · Multimedia publishing: podcasting and screencasting are examples of this.
 Podcasting broadcasts audio through different outlets and can be similar to a radio show.

 Concerns about Integrating Technology in Classroom

-Technology’s use in the classroom has been debated, as there are some obvious concerns that should be addressed.
+are some obvious concerns that should be addressed.
 Some of these include:

-• · Unwilling teachers: There are a variety of reasons for teacher unwillingness in regards to technology, but the reluctance to change, time and energy, and evidence of success are some reasons that Chung cited.
+- · Unwilling teachers: There are a variety of reasons for teacher unwillingness in regards to technology, but the reluctance to change, time and energy, and evidence of success are some reasons that Chung cited.

-• Technology Dependency and Lack of Fundamental Skill: Some think that technology won’t help students grow into deep thinkers and will have a dependency on technology.
+- Technology Dependency and Lack of Fundamental Skill: Some think that technology won’t help students grow into deep thinkers and will have a dependency on technology.

-• Copyright Issues: Although this is a place of concern, if teachers educate their students on copyright rules and violations, computer network defense, and awareness and supervision can help.
+- Copyright Issues: Although this is a place of concern, if teachers educate their students on copyright rules and violations, computer network defense, and awareness and supervision can help.

-• Training and Hiring Teachers: There can be problems with hiring teachers who are not educated in technology-based classrooms.
+- Training and Hiring Teachers: There can be problems with hiring teachers who are not educated in technology-based classrooms.
 This could be helped with comprehensive training programs.

 Recommendations

-Chung gave quite a few recommendations about the use of technology in the classroom, but I’m focusing on three:
+Chung gave quite a few recommendations about the use of

-2. Be patient and plan ample time when integrating technology into classroom.
+- 1. Be informed of technological changes in education and actively make necessary adjustments in your teaching practices.
+I think this is especially important for teachers.
+Because we are the ones providing instruction and direction for our students, we should make an effort to stay as informed as possible.
+It does our students a disservice if we are teaching them outdate and irrelevant technology practices.2.
+Be patient and plan ample time when integrating technology into classroom.
 The lesson preparation with technology may take more time than you plan for.
 This class in particular has really highlighted the fact that we all learn at different speeds and in different ways.
 I may assume that the way I teach will work for all of my students, but some things take more time.
-In the future if I’m planning to introduce a new technological concept, I will make sure to set aside an extra day for practice, just to make sure that everyone is on the same page.
+In the future if I’m planning to introduce a new technological concept, I will make sure to set aside an extra day for practice, just to make sure that everyone is on the same page.3.
+Educate the technology users on copyright laws and fair use guidelines.
+This is really important for students, not only in my classroom but also in general.
+If I am lenient or incompetent in teaching my students, they might go on to continue practices that don’t line up with copyright rules and violations.

 All of this information was taken from John H. Chung's article "Integrating Technology into the Classroom"